ampproject/amphtml/extensions/amp-story/amp-story.md

 #### Clickable elements and embeds in amp-story-grid-layer

-Whenever a clickable element is tapped, a tooltip will be shown - deferring the corresponding action until the user clicks on the tooltip.
+Whenever a clickable element is tapped a tooltip will be shown - deferring the corresponding action until the user clicks on the tooltip.
 This is because we want to keep navigation smooth and avoid accidental clicks.

 #### Customizing tooltip for clickable elements